Bhavyasree2003/Kalvium_Data_Analyst_internship_ppo_task_and_application_2024/README.md

 2. election_result.pbix: Power BI report file containing visualizations and insights derived from the scraped data.

-2. Lok Sabha election.txt: 10 Insights

-4. background.jpeg: Image file used for visual enhancement in the Power BI report.
+3. background.jpeg: Image file used for visual enhancement in the Power BI report.

  #  Tools Used: